Software Engineering: A Modern Approach

 (the user interface class).
 The reason is straightforward: user

-interface classes often change.
-In its current version, the system has a
+interface classes are prone to change.
+In its current version, the

-textual interface, which displays temperatures in Celsius on the
+system has a textual interface, which displays temperatures in Celsius

 interfaces, among others, in the near future.
 We also plan to offer